-Michael Morris holds the Chavkin-Chang Professor of Leadership in the Management Division of Columbia Business School.
-He is also a Professor with the Psychology Department of Columbia University.
-He teaches MBA and executive-level classes on negotiation, decision making and group dynamics.
-He designed and runs Columbia’s Program on Social Intelligence, which translates emerging research insights into new forms of leadership training.
-Outside of academia, his consulting and training work brings him into contact with many private and public sector leaders from around the world.
+Michael Morris holds the Chavkin-Chang Professor of Leadership at Columbia Business School.
+He is also associated with the Psychology Department of Columbia University.
+He teaches MBA and executive-level classes on leadership, teamwork, communication, negotiation, and decision-making.
+He designed and runs Columbia’s Leadership Lab, which translates emerging research insights into new forms of leadership training.
+He chairs the school’s Organizational Culture Committee and serves on the university’s Committee on Global Thought.
+Outside of academia, his consulting and training work brings him into contact with may private and public sector leaders from around the world.

-Prior to joining the Columbia in 2001, Professor Morris was an Associate Professor tenured at Stanford’s Graduate School of Business and Psychology Department.
-He served as a visiting professor at the Chinese University of Hong Kong in 1995 and at the University of Hong Kong in 2000.
-Professor Morris earned a Ph.D. from the University of Michigan in 1993 and B.A from Brown in 1986.
+Prior to joining the Columbia in 2001, Professor Morris was a tenured Professor at Stanford’s Graduate School of Business and Psychology Department.
+He served as a visiting professor at the Chinese University of Hong Kong in 1995 and at the University of Hong Kong in 2000 and at Universitat Pompeu Fabra in 2008.
+He earned a Ph.D. from the University of Michigan in 1993 and B.A from Brown in 1986.